m0wer/memento/docs/computer_science/hardware/t14_amd_gen1.md

 ## Flashing colors on the LCD screen

-!!! note "TL;DR: open the laptop bottom case and unplug and then replug the battery and the BIOS button battery."
+!!! note "TL;DR: power off the laptop and unplug it from the AC adapter and press the emergency-reset button located in the bottom case."

 I opened my laptop, which was suspended, and the screen was flashing in different colors as shown on this video